 A renewal fee of $150 for RCI members and $225 for nonmembers is required annually as well as 12 roofing, waterproofing, and/or exterior wall related continuing educational hours (CEHs).
 All registrants are encouraged to self-report CEHs via the RCI website.
 Directions for this process are available on the website at http://www.rci-online.org/romm-faq.html or upon request.

 |$225 - Nonmember|

 This exam tests knowledge common to all components of the building envelope (roofing, waterproofing and exterior walls).
 This was designed to produce a more efficient testing process, eliminating common information being tested for each consultant designation.
 Currently, to earn the RRC designation, a candidate must pass the general exam as well as the RRC Exam.
 In the future, this will pertain to the Registered Waterproofing Consultant and Registered Exterior Wall Consultant designations as well.

 If only one of the two exams is passed, the candidate will be required to retake only the exam he or she failed.
 The exam that has been passed will be valid until the candidate passes the other exam and the first consultant designation is earned.
 Candidates who do not initially pass an exam will have the option to retry every six months.

 Once passed, the general exam will not need to be retaken for the other RCI consultant designations.

-This exam will be offered online as well (target is September 2014).
-It is 4 hours in length and consists of 90 multiple-choice questions which test knowledge in the following general consulting areas: ethics, general skills, communications and reports, codes and standards, design process, procurement process, agreements, and construction administration.
+The exam is computer-based and offered at over 1,000 conveniently located testing locations.
+Visit Castle Worldwide to locate a testing center near you.
+The exam is 4 hours in length and consists of 90 multiple-choice questions which test knowledge in the following general consulting areas: ethics, general skills, communications and reports, codes and standards, design process, procurement process, agreements, and construction administration.